wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 With MsgPack serialization, each WAMP message is serialized according to the MsgPack specification.

-> The **version 5 or later** of MsgPack MUST BE used, since this version is able to differentiate between strings and binary values.
+> Version 5 or later of MsgPack MUST BE used, since this version is able to differentiate between strings and binary values.

 ## Transports